All-America Selections Garden

 Pollinator Garden

-The Pollinator Garden is mindful of the specialized relationship between alluring native plants, water sources, responsible horticultural practices, and the many diverse pollinators that these plants support.
-Almost 90% of plant species require the help of pollinators in order to set seed, and in exchange, the plants provide food, shelter, and migratory sites.
-Features Bee Balm (Monarda), Milkweed (Asclepias), Ironweed (Vernonia), Cup Flower (Silphium), Sumac (Rhus), Viburnum, and more.
+The Pollinator Garden is mindful of the specialized relationship between native plants, water sources, responsible horticultural practices, and the many diverse pollinators that these plants support.

 Rain Garden

-The main objective of a rain garden is to reduce stormwater runoff from impermeable surfaces, combat erosion and sedimentation of local streams and rivers, and to help remove pollutants in the water.
-Our intention was to design a garden with all of these positive environmental aspects and which remained attractive throughout the year, with minimal maintenance.
-Features a small waterfall, stepping stones, and plantings of sedges and irises.
+The main objective of a rain garden is to reduce stormwater runoff from impermeable surfaces, to combat erosion and sedimentation of local streams and rivers, and to help remove pollutants in the water.

-Begun in the 1930s, this garden "community" integrates small trees, a variety of shrubs (focusing on Rhododendrons), and groundcovers.
-Consequently, the wide variety of shrubs entertain visitors from February through August, while also featuring a number of mature and unique trees, including a Dove Tree (Davidia involucrata), Dawn Redwood (Metasequoia glyptostroboides) and Kousa Dogwoods (Cornus kousa).
+Begun in the 1930s, this garden integrates small trees, a variety of shrubs (focusing on Rhododendrons), hellebores, and a number of mature and unique trees.

 Roy H. DeBoer Evergreen Garden

 Roy DeBoer, former Chairman of the Landscape Architecture Department, designed this area in 1958.
-The plants are grouped by genus, featuring wonderful examples of Weeping White Pine, Sargent's Weeping Hemlock, and a host of Cedars, Pines, Spruces and Firs.
-The great lawn is a popular site for wedding ceremonies and events hosted by Rutgers Gardens, as well as the location of our centennial bench.
+The plants are grouped by genus, featuring Weeping White Pine and a host of Cedars, Pines, Spruces and Firs.

 Shade Tree Collection